In modern society, logistics play an essential role across the economy and industry, beyond just the movement of goods.

 In line with this trend, we are making efforts to strengthen software education, strengthen research and graduate schools, and strengthen cooperation with industries in the air transportation sector.

-Through theoretical education on specialized knowledge and skills required for air traffic management and operation of the air transport industry, and integrated education on undergraduate and field training
+Through theoretical education on specialized knowledge and skills required for air traffic management and operation of the air transport industry, and integrated education on undergraduate and field training Train high-level management personnel in the air transport sector

 1. Air traffic controllers : Ministry of Land, Infrastructure and Transport, Incheon and Korea Airports Corporation